kumarvna/terraform-azurerm-app-service/README.md

   features {}
 }

-module "web-app" {
+module "app-service" {
-  source  = "kumarvna/web-app/azurerm"
+  source  = "kumarvna/app-service/azurerm"
   version = "1.0.0"

   # By default, this module will not create a resource group.
 Location will be same as existing RG.